-Leaky gut syndrome also known as intestinal permeability can be caused by imbalances in gut flora or poor digestion and can contribute to food allergy or intolerance.
+Leaky gut also known as intestinal permeability can be caused by imbalances in gut flora, stress and or poor digestion.

-A normal healthy gut lining allows certain molecules to pass across into the bloodstream such as vitamins, minerals and digested foods.
-It also acts as a barrier to prevent entry of larger damaging molecules, foreign particles and bacteria.
-When there is damage to the intestinal lining it can open up slightly and this allows larger particles, such as undigested or partially digested foods and bacteria, to enter into the bloodstream.
+A normal healthy gut lining allows certain molecules to pass across into the bloodstream such things called endotoxins which are made up of bits of broken down particles of your gut bacteria that make up your gut microbiome.
+When there is damage to the intestinal lining it can open up slightly and this allows larger particles, such as incompletely digested foods, yeasts or this bacteria, to enter into the bloodstream.
 The immune system is not used to these particles and sees them as foreign and produces anti-bodies against them.
-This leads to inflammation, irritation and an allergic like reaction.
+This can then lead to irritation and inflammation and reactions to some foods.

 To Book an appointment at one of our UK IBS and gut disorder clinics in London, Brighton, telephone or Skype please call 01273 775480 or email firstname.lastname@example.org

-The presence of leaky gut can be confirmed via A Simple Leaky Gut Urine Test.
+The presence of leaky gut can be confirmed via A Simple Leaky Gut Test.